maurinem01/Classroom-Manager/README.md

 Here is a [video demonstration](Demo.mkv) of how the program works.

+## v1.1 Updates
+- A new log table in the database is required to make v1.1 run.
+If updating from v1.0, run the query found in _install/kumon_db_v1.1_update.sql to create the new table.
+- The original program was designed to send email notifications when students come outside of their appointment slots.
+In v1.1, the email feature can be enabled by following the instructions in this README, and can be disabled simply by removing the email in credentials.properties.
+- When the email feature is disabled, the attendance summary PDF opens at the end of the class session.
+- The attendance summary PDF includes appointment information.
+If the student attends outside of this appointment, it is highlighted in yellow.

 ## Requirements
 This section covers the required installations for Classroom Manager to run.